Gyanendra of Nepal: Early life and first reign

-Gyanendra studied with his elder brother King Birendra at St. Joseph's School, Darjeeling, India; in 1969, he graduated from Tribhuvan University, Kathmandu.
-He served as the chairman of the Advisory Committee for the Coronation of his brother King Birendra in 1975.
-He is a keen conservationist and served as chairman of the King Mahendra Trust for Nature Conservation (later known as the National Trust for Nature Conservation) from 1982 until his reaccession to the throne in 2001.
+Gyanendra studied with his elder brother Birendra at St. Joseph's School, Darjeeling, India.
+In 1969, he graduated from Tribhuvan University, Kathmandu.

+He served as the Chairman of the Advisory Committee for Birendra's coronation in 1975.
+He is a keen conservationist and had become chairman of the King Mahendra Trust for Nature Conservation (later known as the National Trust for Nature Conservation) in 1982.

 Gyanendra married his second cousin Komal Rajya Lakhsmi Devi on 1 May 1970 in Kathmandu.
 They have two children: